| Service Information | 12-1 |

 Insert the piston assembly into the fork tube.

-Place the oil lock piece on the end of the piston and
+Place the oil lock piece on the end of the piston and insert the fork tube assembly into the slider.

-Place the fork slider in a vise with soft jaws or use a shop towel
+Place the fork slider in a vise with soft jaws or use a shop towel to avoid damaging the slider.

-Clean and apply a locking agent to the socket bolt threads and
+Clean and apply a locking agent to the socket bolt threads and screw the bolt into the piston.

-Temporarily install the fork spring and cap to tighten the
+Temporarily install the fork spring and cap to tighten the socket bolt.

 Tighten the bolt with a 6 mm hex wrench.

-TORQUE: 17 N.m (1.7 kg-m, 12 ft-lb, 144 in-lb)
+TORQUE: 17 N•m (1.7 kg-m, 12 ft-lb, 144 in-lb)

-Place the slider bushing over the fork tube and rest it
+Place the slider bushing over the fork tube and rest it on the slider.

 Drive the bushing into place with the seal driver.

-Coat a new oil seal with ATF or equivalent and install it with
+Coat a new oil seal with ATF or equivalent and install it with the seal markings facing up.
+Drive the seal in with the seal driver.

 TOOLS:

-Fork seal driver 07947‹KA50100
+Fork seal driver07947—KA50100

 Install the stop ring securely into the groove in the fork slider.